Progress your IBD Agent Drug Development with our Diverse Preclinical Models

-Gut Epithelia/Barrier Defect Mouse Model – DSS Induced Colitis
+Gut Epithelial/Barrier Defect Mouse Model – DSS-Induced Colitis

 Dextran sulfate sodium (DSS) is a sulfated polysaccharide with variable molecular weights.
 Administration of DSS in the drinking water causes activation of neutrophils and macrophages that result in a compromised mucosal barrier function.